rackerlabs/support-how-to/content/exchange/clear-keychain-access-for-mac.md

    <img src="{% asset_path exchange/clear-keychain-access/delete_keychain.png %}"/>

 After you have completed the above process, you can reopen your desktop mail application, where you will be prompted to enter your email credentials.
-If you continue to be prompted for your credentials, navigate to the Cloud Office control panel to unlock the mailbox.
+If you continue to be prompted for your credentials, navigate to the Cloud Office Control Panel to unlock the mailbox.